YuenWaHo/YuenWaHo.github.io/_pages/cv.md

 - [4] Lin W, Karczmarski L, Zheng R, Guo L, Mo Y, Chan SCY, **Ho Y-W**, Or CKM, Chui SYS, & Wu Y (2017) The extinction risk has been seriously underestimated for the Indo-Pacific humpback dolphins in the Pearl River Estuary.
 Poster presentation.
 In: 22nd Biennial Conference on the Biology of Marine Mammals.
 Halifax, Nova Scotia, Canada
 - [3] **Ho Y-W**, Baker DM, Wu Y, Lin W, & Karczmarski L (2017) Ontogenetic dietary shifts in the Indo-Pacific humpback dolphin (_Sousa chinensis_).
 Oral presentation.
 In: 22nd Biennial Conference on the Biology of Marine Mammals.
 Halifax, Nova Scotia, Canada
 - [2] Chui SYS, Chan SCY, Wong WH, Tiongson AJC, Or CKM, **Ho Y-W**, Huang SL, Lee ATL, Kwok HW, Stokes G, Gailey G, & Karczmarski L (2015) A case of failed rescue and animal suffering in Hong Kong: An example never to be followed.
 In: 21st Biennial Conference on the Biology of Marine Mammals, San Francisco, USA
 - [1] **Ho Y-W**, Chan SCY, & Karczmarski L (2015) Skin disorders and traumatic mutilations of Indo-Pacific humpback dolphins (_Sousa chinensis_) in Hong Kong.
 Poster presentation.
 In: 21st Biennial Conference on the Biology of Marine Mammals.
-San Francisco, U.S.A.
+San Francisco, U.S.A.∆

 ## Talks / Guest Lectures